ZacharyWesterman/paisley/README.md

 There are lots of options available to play around with, so be sure and run `paisley --help` for a rundown of all of them.

 When you're ready to explore the language, be sure to check out the examples.
+I recommend `examples/fibonacci.pai`.

 ---
 ---